 Danger levels – a simplified picture of reality

 The avalanche danger does not increase in linear fashion from one level to another, but disproportionately.
-That includes the following variables:
+As the danger level increases,

-- if the snowpack stability, and with it also the additional load required to trigger an avalanche, decreases, and the avalanche triggering probability increases;
+- snowpack stability, and therefore the additional load required to trigger an avalanche, decreases.
+In consequence, the probability of an avalanche triggering increases.

-- if the prevalence of avalanche prone locations increases, meaning that there are more locations where avalanches are released naturally or can be triggered;
+- the prevalence of avalanche prone locations increases.
+In other words, there are more places where avalanches can release naturally or be triggered.

 If the additional load required to trigger an avalanche decreases and there are also more locations where avalanches can be triggered, the avalanche triggering probability increases.
 This is also shown by the stability distribution in the chart below.

 In a typical case, all these influencing variables change as indicated above.
 This means that in the case of 'low' avalanche danger, usually only small avalanches are triggered in just a few locations and mostly only due to a high additional load, while in the case of 'high' avalanche danger, a lot of avalanches, some of them very large, are triggered or are released naturally (without human influence).